 Elbow-Length Veil: Looking to cover your shoulders or frame your face?
 The elbow-length veil is the best choice.
 It’s also great for enhancing details around your waist or complementing a hairstyle.
 Paired with a minimalist dress and your killer smile, your groom won’t be able to take his eyes off of you.

-Waltz Veil: Also known as ballet veils, waltz-length veils fall somewhere in between your fingertips and the floor — and are perfect for capturing those dramatic windswept photos you’ve been eyeing on Pinterest.
+Waltz Veil: Also known as ballet veils and walking veils, waltz-length veils fall somewhere in between your fingertips and the floor, usually around 54 inches long — and are perfect for capturing those dramatic windswept photos you’ve been eyeing on Pinterest.
 Bonus: They can be easily worn with any hairstyle.

 Chapel Veil: A chapel-length veil is typically a little longer than floor length, adding drama and elegance to your walk down the aisle.
 Keep in mind that a long tulle veil wrinkles easily, so be sure to have it steamed before your wedding day to ensure a smooth, finished look.

 Cathedral Veil: Worn at more formal weddings, the cathedral veil is the longest and usually most detailed.
-Its more traditional history doesn’t mean that you can’t wear it with a floral crown or a modern dress, as shown below.
-But bear in mind, the longer the veil, the harder it is to move in — so you might want to take it off or switch to a shorter option for the reception.
+Its more traditional history doesn’t mean that you can’t wear it with a floral crown or a modern dress, but bear in mind: The longer the veil, the harder it is to move in — so you might want to take it off or switch to a shorter option for the reception.

 Each product we feature has been independently selected and reviewed by our editorial team.
 If you make a purchase using the links included, we may earn commission.